 The S55 lacks the X80's audio jack, making it a poor choice for a motorcyclist who wants to listen through a helmet headset or earbuds.

 Also on the missing list is a USB port.
-This absence may be a deal-breaker for because without USB, the firmware can't be upgraded to meet future threats.
+This may be a deal-breaker for without USB, the firmware can't be upgraded to meet future threats.

 Tested at our Hill/Curve site, the duo turned in nearly identical scores.
 Does this make the S55 a better buy than the X80?

 Maybe, at least for those who buy radar detectors like disposable lighters.
 But older designs like the S55 and X80 lack the ability to control false alarms, reason enough for many to consider moving upmarket to a model with more advanced technology.
-See the new review of the 10 best detectors.
+See the most recent review of the 10 best detectors.